 This seems completely bizarre: the median US home price has never been more expensive.
 Most local real estate markets are booming.
 Why do these people think the housing market needs their support??

-Viktorija and I devoted today’s episode of the Sovereign Research’s Freedom Podcast to housing; it’s a topic that affects just about everyone, everywhere in the world, whether you’re renting an apartment in Toronto, buying a house in Austin, selling a flat in London, or investing in a REIT in Sydney.
+Viktorija and I devoted today’s episode of the Sovereign Man’s Freedom Podcast to housing; it’s a topic that affects just about everyone, everywhere in the world, whether you’re renting an apartment in Toronto, buying a house in Austin, selling a flat in London, or investing in a REIT in Sydney.